Is it true that the word "penalty" comes from an Irish surname?

 Read on the topic:

-1. Are the penalties in football named after John McElti?
+1. Are football penalties named after John McPenalty?

 2. Arzamas.
 Podcast "What is the meaning of football"